aex90832/DexAI/README.md

 round-trip and JSON handling around it.
 A bigger card handles more requests in flight before that overhead becomes the bottleneck.
-Pushing `gpu-big`'s concurrency past 16 kept helping in testing (GPU utilization was still only 39%), so if you have real headroom, `EMBED_CONCURRENCY` is worth raising further — see the environment variable reference.
+Pushing `gpu-big`'s concurrency past 16 kept helping in testing (GPU utilization was still only 39%), so if you have real headroom, `EMBED_CONCURRENCY` can be raised even more — see the environment variable reference.

 ### Picking one